Earned Paid Sick Days for a More Stable Workforce and a Family-Friendly Economy

 - More than 8 in 10 Maryland voters support allowing workers to earn paid sick days based on the number of hours they work, including 91 percent of Democrats and 64 percent of Republicans, according to a 2015 University of Maryland-Washington Post poll.

-The Healthy Working Families Act: Commonsense for Maryland’s working families.
+The Healthy Working Families Act (HB1): A commonsense, meaningful and flexible solution for Maryland’s working families.

-- Employees earn one hour of paid sick leave for every 30 hours worked, up to a maximum of 7 fulldays (or 56 hours) per year for full-time workers.
+- Marylanders who work at businesses with 15 or more employees will earn one hour of paid sick leave for every 30 hours worked, up to a maximum of 5 full days (or 40 hours) per year for full-time workers.

-- Part-time workers can earn sick days too, accruing fewer days per year based on the number ofhours worked.
+- Part-time workers who work at least 12 hours a week on average, many of whom work multiple jobs to pay the bills and provide for their families, can earn sick days too, accruing fewer days per year based on the number of hours worked.

-- Employees already employed on the date the new law takes effect will begin to accrue paid sickdays at that time.
+- Marylanders already employed on the date the new law takes effect will begin to accrue paid sick days at that time.
 They will not earn time retroactively.

 - Employers with fewer than 15 employees must only offer unpaid, job-protected sick leave.